mongodb/docs/source/reference/javascript.rst

    received a :dbcommand:`resetError` (also :js:func:`db.resetError()`) command.

-   This command provides a wrapper around the :dbcommand:`getPrevError` command.
+   This method provides a wrapper around the :dbcommand:`getPrevError` command.

 .. js:function:: db.getProfilingLevel()

-   This function provides a wrapper around the database command ":dbcommand:`profile`" and returns the current profiling level.
+   This method provides a wrapper around the database command ":dbcommand:`profile`" and returns the current profiling level.

    .. deprecated:: 1.8.4
       Use :js:func:`db.getProfilingStatus()` for related functionality.